-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1059 C1 Total first-time, first-year (freshman) women who applied 1938 C1 Total first-time, first-year (freshman) men who were admitted 650 C1 Total first-time, first-year (freshman) women who were admitted 1319 C1 Total full-time, first-time, first-year (freshman) men who enrolled 166 C1 Total part-time, first-time, first-year (freshman) men who enrolled 1 C1 Total full-time, first-time, first-year (freshman) women who enrolled 283 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+wno were subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 539 C1 Total first-time, first-year (freshman) women who applied 1056 C1 Total first-time, first-year (freshman) men who were admitted 481 C1 Total first-time, first-year (freshman) women who were admitted 983 C1 Total full-time, first-time, first-year (freshman) men who enrolled 126 C1 Total part-time, first-time, first-year (freshman) men who enrolled 199 C1 Total full-time, first-time, first-year (freshman) women who enrolled 0 C1 Total part-time, first-time, first-year (freshman) women who enrolled 2

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list? х If yes, please answer the questions below for Fall 2016 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Yes No Is your waiting list ranked?
-If yes, do you release that information to students?
-Do you release that information to school counselors?
-Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
-If yes, do you release that information to students?
-Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Yes Is your waiting list ranked?
-If yes, do you release that information to students?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2018 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted • Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?